seemsartless/Coursera-Getting-and-Cleaning-Data-project/README.md

 # Readme for my Coursera Getting and Cleaning Data project

-I created this repo to store and share my files for the Coursera Getting and Cleaning Data project
+I created this repo to store and share my files for the Coursera Getting and Cleaning Data project.

+This readme file provides everything you need to run the script.

+See the CodeBook to better understand the input, the transformations the script makes, and the output.

 ### Prerequisites
 - the script uses the data.table R package